 On May 31st, a group of us from the gym went to fight in Hua Hin at Cong Carter Muay Thai.
 Some of us had previously fought there in December last year, when I fought Nong Ning Palapon Gym.

-Cong Carter is a relatively new gym in Hua Hin which is run by a rather lovely Danish guy called Nick.
-That was his first fight night, and he had invited us back for the second one, specifically asking me to fight one of his girls.
-I was due to fight Pennapa, a student at Cong Carter.
-However, a week before the fight, she pulled out.
-It was disappointing, since I thought it was going to be a good match.
+Cong Carter is a relatively new gym in Hua Hin which is run by a Danish guy called Nick.
+That was his first fight night, and he’d invited us back for the second one, specifically asking me to fight one of his girls.
+I was due to fight Pennapa, a student of the gym.
+Unfortunately, a week before the fight, she pulled out.
+It was disappointing, since I was excited for the match.
 Pennapa is exactly the same height and weight as me, which is not something that I come across very often.
-However, having opponents pull out or cancel just before a fight is something that I’m used to.
-In fact, I almost expect it.
-Plus, as long as they could get me an opponent, I was happy.
+Still, having opponents pull out or cancel just before a fight is something that I’m used to.
+In fact, I’ve almost come to expect it.
+As long as they could get me an opponent, I was happy.

 The Fight Night

 Saturday 31st of May was fight day.
 We all headed to Hua Hin in two vans; one for the fighters and one for everyone who was coming to support.
 One of the people in the second van was Jacqui Bogart, whom I wrote about in ‘The Joys of Having a Female Training Partner: Part 2’.
 Jacqui is an active fighter from the UK who was on holiday in Thailand and looking to fight.
 Originally, it was intended that she would fight on that night, but they were unable to find her an opponent in time.
 That left me and two other fighters from our gym on the card.